chrisberkhout/npcr_for_anymemo/README.md

-# New Practical Chinese Reader vocabulary flashcards for AnyMemo
+# NPCR for AnyMemo

 ## Introduction

-[New Practical Chinese Reader](http://en.wikipedia.org/wiki/Practical_Chinese_Reader#New_Practical_Chinese_Reader) is a textbook for the Chinese language.
+[New Practical Chinese Reader](http://en.wikipedia.org/wiki/Practical_Chinese_Reader#New_Practical_Chinese_Reader) is a textbook for Chinese language learners.
 [AnyMemo](http://anymemo.org/) is
 [spaced repetition](http://en.wikipedia.org/wiki/Spaced_repetition)
 flashcard software for Android.

-This script will produce an AnyMemo flashcard database for each lesson, with English (and word type) as the question and pinyin and simplified Chinese as the answer.
+This script will generate an AnyMemo flashcard database for each NPCR lesson, with English (and word type) as the question and pinyin and simplified Chinese characters as the answer.

 The databases will be written to the `output` directory.
 Existing files will be overwritten.

-The included vocabularly list was downloaded from [http://www.hskflashcards.com](http://www.hskflashcards.com).
+The included CSV format vocabularly list for NPCR was downloaded from [http://www.hskflashcards.com](http://www.hskflashcards.com).

 ## Run it